haneefsyedanywhere/Text-Parser-Chrome-Ext/README.md

 # Text-Parser-Chrome-Ext

+## Hosting
+This project is hosted on https://haneefmhmmd.github.io/lab-report/

 This is a chrome extension which copies the selected text to clipboard.
 It contains the following features:
  1. On clicking/selecting a text, the content is copied, if any anchor tag is present in the copied line, those will be copied to your clipboard